Funerals in Blyth Valley Team Ministry

 As Christians, we trust that God is with us always, both in this life and in the world to come.

 If a Funeral Service is to be followed by cremation, the entire service, including the Commital, can appropriately take place in the parish church.
 You may feel that all that is necessary can be done in church, and that there is no need to attend a crematorium.
-As the nearest crematorium to the Blyth Valley is an hour’s drive away, this makes it easier for the family to greet the people who have come to pay their respects and to support them, and perhaps to invite them for refreshments.
+As the nearest crematorium to the Blyth Valley is 30 minutes' drive away, this makes it easier for the family to greet the people who have come to pay their respects and to support them, and perhaps to invite them for refreshments.

 Many of our churchyards are still open for burial.
 After a service in a church where the churchyard is closed, interment may be at Halesworth Cemetery, which is administered by East Suffolk Council.
 There are also cemeteries at Wenhaston and Walpole administered by the Parish Council.